-Today’s post was written by Ever In Transit reader, Mark Heasley.
+Today’s post is by EIT reader, Mark Heasley.
 Mark is originally from Michigan.
 After college, he moved to Taiwan, where he lived and worked as an ESL teacher and ESL writer for five years.
-He said that he taught this particular kindergarten class for one of those years and “they taught me just as much as I taught them”.
-He lives in Brooklyn now, writing and editing children’s books.
+He said that he taught this particular kindergarten class for one of those years and “they taught me just as much as I taught them.”
+He now lives in Brooklyn, writing and editing children’s books.
 He still has the travel bug and, as I write this, he’s backpacking through Guatemala!
 Thanks for sharing your story with us, Mark! — Cassie

 Once upon a time, in a city far, far away, I taught a group of children about the world.
 These children rarely left the city, and they were very curious about the world outside of it.
 In particular, these children were curious about snow.